 The M.A. in Counseling/M.Div.
-(Pastoral Counseling specialization) dual degree program expands the student's preparation in the biblical and theological areas, and adds a substantial ministerial emphasis (see the M.Div. program description).
+(Pastoral Counseling specialization) dual degree program expands the student's preparation in the biblical and theological areas, and adds a substantial ministerial emphasis.
 It is designed to prepare individuals for both professional counseling and such ministries as the pastorate, pastoral counseling, family ministries, pastoral care, chaplaincy, discipleship, and small group ministries.
 Additionally, the dual degree track program begins preparation for membership in the American Association of Pastoral Counselors.
-The Master of Arts in Counseling degree program in Clincal Mental Health Counseling is designed to meet the educational requirements for licensure by the Oregon State Board of Licensed Professional Counselors.
+The Master of Arts in Counseling degree program in Clinical Mental Health Counseling is designed to meet the educational requirements for licensure by the Oregon State Board of Licensed Professional Counselors.
+Historically, the M.Div. degree has been the recommended program for those preparing for ordination.
+It is also the recommended education for the Doctor of Ministry program and a recommended degree for admission to advanced programs oriented towards theological research and teaching.

-M.Div.
-Program Outcomes